ibois-epfl/augmented-carpentry/paper/paper.md

 - (0) Summary (MAX 50 words) - ANDREA
 - (1) Statement of need (MAX 125 words) - ANDREA
-- (2) Functionalities (MAX 100 words) - ANDREA
-- (1.1) Layer-stack flow (MAX 150 words) - ANDREA
+- (2.1) Layer-stack flow (MAX 150 words) - ANDREA
-- (1.2) Geometry framework (MAX 200 words) - HONG-BIN
+- (2.2) Geometry framework (MAX 200 words) - HONG-BIN
-- (1.3) AR rendering (MAX 150 words) - HONG-BIN
+- (2.3) AR rendering (MAX 150 words) - HONG-BIN
-- (1.4) Computed Feedback System (MAX 150 words) - ANDREA
+- (2.4) Computed Feedback System (MAX 150 words) - ANDREA
-- (2) Acknowledgements - ANDREA
+- (3) Acknowledgements - ANDREA
-- (3) References - ANDREA
+- (4) References - ANDREA
 -->

 # Summary  <!-- 167/50 words -->

 Augmented Carpentry is a lightweight and fast-developing C++ engine for prototyping and scaling AR applications.
-It features a modular layer-stack flow, a geometry framework for managing 3D objects, a computed feedback system for visual guidance, and an AR rendering system for synthesizing digital instructions with the real world.
+It features a modular layer-stack flow, a geometry framework for managing 3D objects, a computed feedback system for visual guidance, and an AR rendering system for synthesizing digital instructions with monocular camera feeds.
+The engine is designed for free software and open-source research in robotics and digital fabrication, providing a Unix platform for integrating cutting-edge technologies.

 # Statement of need